A conviction for a firearm or weapon offense in Highland Park can cost you your freedom as well as your right to own or carry a gun.

 If you are involved with a known criminal gang, you could face weapon offense charges if you have a firearm in your possession.

-For a free legal consultation with a Weapon Offense Lawyer serving Highland Park, call (214) 696-9253
+For a free legal consultation with a Weapon Offense Lawyer in Highland Park, call (214) 696-9253

 Felon In Possession